Empyrean-Heaven/Ex-Nihilo-Aliquid_BN/README.md

 Description: Why limit yourself to this world?
 Receive news from every corner of existence!

 Explanation: Exchange a bit of STAMINA for a piece of paper containing one of twenty possible snippets from other worlds, e.g. 'Jerry, I think I figured it out.
 The professor mentioned something along the lines of infinite decadence and universal, nay, multiversal grime, right?
 What I am getting at is, hey, do you remember all those pens I lost?
 They may have traversed to a different universe where an infinite number of lost pens congregate.
 Think about it.'

+[Δ]Rapturous Transport

+Description: By making eye contact with another, you can delude them into perceiving you as itself, and vice versa.
+This leads to an inevitable displacement of locations.

+Explanation: By consuming a huge chunk of STAMINA, change locations with another creature.

+[Δ]A Truman Realization

+Description: Blink once, and everyone is gone.
+Blink twice, and now everyone is your friend.
+For ten seconds, that is.

+Explanation: By gaining a lot of FATIGUE, give everyone the BLIND effect for a single second in an AOE of 10, and make everyone caught in this spell friendly towards you for 10 seconds.
+Be warned, powerful monsters may be unaffected.

+[Δ]Asymmetrical Geometry

+Description: The asymmetry of another may be made glaring by your focus upon it.
+This causes their own flesh to convulse and malform which leads to stunted movement.

+Explanation: For a bit of STAMINA, give a creature the DOWNED effect for 10 seconds.

+• Abstractionist •

+[Δ]Doubtful Mire

+Description: Induce a state of crippling self-doubt in another, stopping them dead in their tracks and locking their limbs.

+Explanation: For a hefty amount FATIGUE, incapacitate a creature for at mininum 10 seconds and at maximum 60 seconds.

+[Δ]Cat Out Of The Bag

+Description: A cat has colors, right?
+Shapes too, right?
+Good enough!
+The colors and shapes of the world bleed into the form of a fluffy cat.

+Explanation: For a small amount of STAMINA, summon a tabby cat for a minimum of 10 seconds and a maximum of 60 seconds.

+[Δ]Wealth Beyond Measure

+Description: As fiat money is, in effect, whatever both parties agree on, we can agree that I have a lot of money!

+Explanation: For a modest amount of FATIGUE, summon a cash card for 10 seconds filled with a random amount of money.

+• Idealist •

+[Δ]Therapeutic Decomposition

+Description: Perform a direct assault against another's mind.
+Let it slowly wither and crumble.
+And when the mind dies, the body is soon to follow.

+Explanation: For a lot of FATIGUE, shave off 10 HP per second for a minimum of 10 seconds to a maximum of 60 seconds.
+This sequential damage bypasses all armor for it directly attacks one's sense of being.